 What should I eat or drink less to sleep well?

-Reduce your intake of these foods and drinks to help improve the quality of your sleep:
+Eat less of these foods and drinks to help improve the quality of your sleep:

 - highly processed carbohydrates, such as refined noodles, sweets, energy or sugary drinks

-- spicy foods, especially if you're prone to heartburn
+- spicy foods, especially if you're prone to heartburn.

 What food and drink should I avoid before bedtime?